 However, one benefit of kayak storage space is that it’s often enclosed, which helps keep your gear dry.

-You can also purchase fishing kayaks designed with lots of open space on board if you’re looking for a kayak with lots of gear storage.
+You can also purchase fishing kayaks, or even motorized fishing kayaks, designed with lots of open space on board if you’re looking for a kayak with lots of gear storage.

 Due to their larger size and flatter (planing) hull (bottom), canoes tend to be harder to keep in a straight line than kayaks.